Immunisation

 Our ‘killer’ cells’ role in life-long flu vaccine

-Killer immune cells that can fight all strains of flu virus provide the potential for a universal, one-shot flu vaccine, University of Melbourne research shows
+Killer immune cells that can fight all strains of influenza virus provide the potential for a universal, one-shot flu vaccine

 But I got my flu shot?
 Why the flu vaccine works for some and not others

-New research from the University of Melbourne has discovered why some people aren’t immune to the flu even after they’ve had the influenza vaccine.
+New research has discovered why some people aren’t immune to the flu even after they’ve had the vaccination

 Vaccination: A numbers game that adds up